-- 1. CCA will not cover and does not consider chromosomal microarray analysis testing to be medically necessary in the following circumstances (but not limited to): - a.
-In cases of a single miscarriage or recurrent miscarriages with pregnancy loss < 20 weeks of gestation where the fetus is structurally normal, or pregnancy losses where structural condition of the pregnancy(ies) is unknown. - b.
-An obvious diagnosis, genetic disorder, or metabolic derangement is responsible for the obstetric ultrasound findings or pregnancy loss (including stillbirth), based on a comprehensive history and exams, including: - Prenatal and birth history, if available; - Family history which, if available, includes a pedigree of three generations or more; - A comprehensive physical, neurological, and behavioral exam; and - Laboratory testing, imaging, and consultations, if indicated by history and physical. - b.
-For preimplantation genetic testing and diagnosis.
+CCA will not cover and does not consider chromosomal microarray analysis testing to be medically necessary in any of the following circumstances (but not limited to):

+- In cases of a single miscarriage or recurrent miscarriages with pregnancy loss < 20 weeks of gestation where the fetus is structurally normal, or pregnancy losses where structural condition of the pregnancy(ies) is unknown. - 2.
+An obvious diagnosis, genetic disorder, or metabolic derangement is responsible for the obstetric ultrasound findings or pregnancy loss (including stillbirth). - 3.
+For preimplantation genetic testing and diagnosis. - 4.
+The routine use of whole-genome or whole-exome sequencing for prenatal diagnosis is not recommended outside of the context of clinical trials until sufficient peer-reviewed data and validation studies are published. - 5.
+Chromosomal microarray analysis should not be ordered without informed consent, which should include discussion of the potential to identify findings of uncertain significance, nonpaternity, consanguinity, and adult-onset disease.

-AUTHORIZATION:
+CODING: